"I absolutely loved it . . . politically engaged fantasy for adults, young, old or otherwise . . ." more

 "Heidi is a wonderful heroine, tough and sensitive, a poet who puts her fears and joys into genuinely good verse. .. . more

-The best giant sequoia sempivirens (sequoia giganteum) are at Sheffield Park
+Giant sequoia sempivirens (sequoia giganteum) at Sheffield Park

 read about Joesph Paxton's Emperor Fountain and the magic of natural hydrology

 Want some modern help?

 The frogs in the Jurrasic Swimming Pool look like this one.

 Old Wreck pushed back nests of mad grey hair and stared at Heidi